ssgeejr/cofeit/README.md

 *As root*

-edit `/etc/sysctl.conf` and add the following line (if it does not already exist)
+edit `/etc/sysctl.conf` and add the following two lines (if they do not already exist)

 ```
 vm.max_map_count=262144